 Growth that works for everyone

-Inclusive growth: Expanding the benefits
+Inclusive growth: expanding the benefits

 Over the past three decades, the world has made impressive gains in reducing poverty.
 Economic growth has helped lift more than one billion people out of extreme poverty in the developing world.
 In many countries, economic growth has resulted in increased incomes, better access to goods and services, and improved living standards.
-The private sector, which creates nine out of ten jobs in developing and emerging countries, is essential to this growth.
+The private sector, which creates nine out of 10 jobs in developing and emerging countries, is essential to this growth.

 Promoting women’s economic empowerment and rights

 Gender inequalities are usually greater among the poor, particularly in the areas of education, health and economic opportunities.
 Women shoulder more unpaid work and have less access to resources and financial services than men.
 This undermines the ability of women to undertake paid economic activities.
 In developing countries, women’s work is concentrated in the agricultural sector, and in low-paying and gender-segregated jobs with few social protections.